textpattern/textpattern.github.io/installation/troubleshooting-textpattern.md

 It's always a good idea to use Testing mode when editing templates and forms.
 Switch to Live mode only when you're certain everything works.
 Debugging mode is intended only for developers; it's normal to see some spurious messages in this mode, but it ma also be useful to diagnose particularly troublesome aspects of your page layout.

-If you're still seeing a blank page even in Testing mode, the most likely cause is a syntax error in one of your `<txp:...>` tags.
+If you're still seeing a blank page even in Testing mode, the most likely cause is a syntax error in one of your `<txp:…>` tags.
 In Debugging mode, the Textpattern parser will try to inform you of any such misconfiguration to help you quickly find the problem.

 ## Feed issues